ashupp/Streamdeck-vJoy/README.md

 # Streamdeck-vJoy
 Map elgato stream deck buttons to vJoy buttons or axis.
-I created this project to use my Stream Deck XL with Simracing games.
+I created this project to use my Stream Deck with Simracing games.
+It turned out this is also very useful for Flight Simulation titles and even Farming simulator.

 **Download and install from release page**
 https://github.com/ashupp/Streamdeck-vJoy/releases